If you're looking for Mesquite Software, Inc.

 or its CSIM 18 toolkit for building simulation models, go here

-Its emphasis is on phylogenetic analysis, but some of its
+is on phylogenetic analysis, but some of its modules concern population

 - Reconstruction of ancestral states (parsimony, likelihood)